chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ### User Research
 * I initiated my research by posing a series of questions to diverse individuals to understand their requirements and the problem they face when reserving a movie ticket.
 The objective of this investigation was twofold: to obtain a deeper comprehension of people and their needs, and to prioritize them in my design approach and final product.

-* I gathered information through one-on-one interviews in order to learn more about the people and the issues they confront.
+* I gathered information through **one-on-one Interviews** in order to learn more about the people and the issues they confront.

-* Through my research, I identified the user group as all individuals who don’t have time to personally visit movie theatres to book movie tickets or are busy and want to book tickets quickly without any hustle.
+* Through my research, I identified the **User group** as all individuals who don’t have time to personally visit movie theatres to book movie tickets or are busy and want to book tickets quickly without any hustle.

-* I conducted an unmoderated user reasearch with 5 participants on remote basis.
+* I conducted an **Unmoderated User Reasearch with 5 participants on remote basis.**

 ### User Painpoints